The rate at which things are changing in the world now, it’s becoming increasingly important we keep up with what’s relevant to us.

 - Learn the vital skills to remain competent in our chosen profession.

-If we don’t keep up, then there is a high probability we will be left behind as things change, which will lead to frustration, thoughts of regret, and can also cost us financially.
+If we don’t keep up, there is a high probability we’ll be left behind as things change, which will lead to frustration, thoughts of regret, and can also cost us financially.

 Focusing on skill and personal development is critical if we want to take advantage of things that are changing, and use them to take us to where we want to go.